 Located on the south-east coast of Phu Quoc, An Thoi town is an absolutely stunning collective of 15 islets, only 5 of which are inhabited.
 For that reason, its pristine wilderness has still been kept very much intact.
 An Thoi islands is very famous with divers for its numerous gorgeous coral reefs and mesmerizing tropical fish, which are easily seen through the crystal clear waters.
 It is also home to the mysterious Dugong and other rarely found sea life.
-Tourists who come here can usually be seen swimming, boating, and fishing.
+Tourists who come here can usually be seen swimming, fishing, and kayaking in Phu Quoc.
 In recent times, there has been a lot of talk of development to the area, so be sure to visit before it gets tainted by tourism footprints.
 An Thoi islands is accessible only by ferry.

 Visit the fish sauce factories

 A major contributor to Phu Quoc’s economy is its manufacturing and distribution of fish sauce worldwide.
 Phu Quoc produces an astonishing 12 million litres of fish sauce each year, and has around 85 factories on the island.
 There are 3 factories that you may visit, the most popular one being Khai Huan Phu Quoc fish sauce factory, which is located near the market.
 Step into the factory and you will soon be greeted by the overpowering smell of fermenting fish.
 Get past that, and the sight of big vats awaits.
 The traditional process of making fish sauce is very simple yet artisanal, and makes a very interesting study into why this is the no.1 product that Vietnamese people simply cannot do without.